Who won Pennsylvania’s Senate debate? Top takeaways from Fetterman and Dr Oz face-off

 Before the debate started, the Fetterman campaign sent out a memo lowering expectations, noting how he did not perform well during primary debates.
 As a result, Mr Fetterman’s primary goal was to exceed expectations.

-At the beginning of the debate, Mr Fetterman addressed the fact that he had a stroke back in May and, as a result, he struggled with auditory processing.
+At the beginning of the debate, Mr Fetterman addressed the fact that he had a stroke back in May and that he struggles with auditory processing.
 As a result, he required using closed captioning.

 “Let's also talk about the elephant in the room.
 I had a stroke.
 He's never let me forget that.
 And I might miss some words during this debate, which two words together, but it knocked me down and then I'm going to keep coming back up,” he said at the beginning of the debate.

 At times, Mr Fetterman had delayed responses while reading responses and sometimes missed a few words.
-Similarly, he was asked about whether he was fit to do the job by moderators and why he was not transparent.
+Similarly, he was asked about whether he was fit to do the job by moderators and why he was not fully transparent with his medical records.

 “I believe if my doctor believes that I'm fit to serve, and that's what I believe is appropriate,” he said.
-“And I believe that again, my doctors, the real doctors that I believe they all believe that I'm ready to be served.”
+“And I believe that, again, my doctors, the real doctors, that I believe they all believe that I'm ready to be served.”

 Oz dodges questions

 Throughout the debate, Dr Oz frequently tried to divert whenever he was asked about a number of issues.
-When asked about the minimum wage, he diverted and did not directly respond about whether he’d support a law.
+When asked about the minimum wage, he diverted and did not directly respond about whether he’d support a federal law.

 “I think market forces have already driven up the minimum wage,” he said.